apache/incubator-gluten/docs/velox-backend-limitations.md

 such as `rlike`, `regexp_extract`, etc.

 ### FileSource format (fallback behavior)
-Gluten only supports parquet, if is other format, will fallback to vanilla spark.
+Currently, Gluten only fully supports parquet file format.
+If other format is used, scan operator will fall back to vanilla spark.

 ### Parquet read conf (incompatible behavior)
 Gluten supports `spark.files.ignoreCorruptFiles` and `spark.files.ignoreMissingFiles` with default false, if true, the behavior is same as config false.